LardoBoffin/BBC-BCPLLibraries01/README.md

 The header creates global variables to hold the function names, in this example we have: -

     //strhdr

     manifest $( ug = firstfreeglobal $)

     GLOBAL $(
       LENGTH:ug
       CONCATSIZE:ug+1
       CONCAT:ug+2
       LEFT:ug+3
     $)

 Each function that can be called from the library has a name (that matches exactly) set here.
-I use the firstfreeglobal constant to avoid having to keep track of them.
+I use the 'firstfreeglobal' constant to avoid having to keep track of them.

 CODE FILE